GB0307/flutter_clean_code_template/README.md

 ## Getting Started

-Clone the project and start coding!
+Clone the project and setup firebase with the flutterfire-cli!

 ## Packages